FOR IMMEDIATE RELEASE Contact: Dannah Hartman, Director of Marketing

 November 17, 2020 Phone: 484.225.0530

-Popular Bethlehem Restaurant Adds Important Tool to CACLV Effort to Reduce Disparity in College Education
+Popular Bethlehem Restaurant Adds Important Tool to Community Action Effort to Reduce Disparity in College Education

-Popular Bethlehem restaurant Apollo Grill announced today that they’ve raised $50,000 to create a scholarship fund benefiting Community Action Committee of the Lehigh Valley’s (CACLV) Generation Next program.
+Popular Bethlehem restaurant Apollo Grill announced today that they’ve raised $50,000 to create a scholarship fund benefiting Community Action Lehigh Valley’s (Community Action) Generation Next program.
 The total, raised in nearly two months, has exceeded their goal of $25,000.
 Thrilled with their success, the owner of Apollo Grill announced this afternoon that their new goal is $100,000.

 “The Apollo Grill, like many restaurants, cultivates a diverse workplace,” said Rachel Griffith, owner of Apollo Grill.
 “We embrace each other, live for diversity, and love the fact that we have created this environment we call our ‘safe’ place.
 This is our home, and in this house, there is no room for hate, only love and acceptance.
 We are believers in social justice.
 This is our way to take action so more people can become educated and get involved in this overall movement for equality and peace.”